tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/diversity-analysis.md

 ## Alpha Diversity

-- The ecological complexity of a single sample
+- **Alpha Diversity:** diversity of organisms sharing the same community or habitat.
+Alpha diversity metrics can look at richness, evenness, or both within a sample.
+    - Alpha Diversity Metrics:
+        - Faith’s PD: Phylogenetic diversity
+        - Observed OTUs: Richness of community
+        - Shannon: Balances richness and evenness
+        - Pielou’s Evenness: Evenness of community

-- We can use the Shannon or Simpson Diversity indices to measure this complexity per sample.
+- We will use the Shannon or Simpson Diversity indices to measure this complexity per sample.

 ??? example "Optional: How to calculate these diversity metrics"
     ![](images/shannon-simpson.png)